 Cut Down on Medical Errors

 Easy access to patient records means that you and your team are much less likely to make a mistake.
-According to a study from Johns Hopkins, medical errors are the third-leading cause of death in the United States.
+Medical errors are the third-leading cause of death in the United States.
 As an under-recognized cause of death, it’s important that healthcare information technology be utilized regularly to prevent more from occurring.

 Keep Track of Patient Compliance